mirayengin/REC-PEP-PROJECT/README.md

 At the end of the project, you will be able to;

-- improve coding skills within HTML & CSS & JS & ReactJS.
+- improve coding skills within HTML & CSS & JS & ReactJS & styled-components & react-bootstrap.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.